-Below are examples of bivalves you are likely to run across if you spend any time at all on Oregon’s exposed shores.
+Below are examples of bivalves you will likely run across if you spend time on Oregon’s exposed shores.
 At the bottom of the page, I list some of my favorite field guides and identification resources that should help if you want to take things a little farther.
 My organization follows Lamb and Hanby (2005).
 Common names are my choice.
 I refer to WoRMS for scientific names, and I learn a ton by browsing the natural history riches in Kozloff (1993).
 All photos are from northern Oregon unless noted in the caption.
-Some of the examples below, like California mussels, Mytilus californianus, live on intertidal rocks.
-Some, like Pacific razor clams, Siliqua patula, are abundant in intertidal sands.
-Several other examples don’t live on the exposed coast, but we see them there because they wash up on beaches after living out their lives in sister ecosystems.
-Gaper clams, Tresus, are an excellent example of that.
+Some examples below, like California mussels, Mytilus californianus, live on intertidal rocks.
+Some, like Pacific razor clams, Siliqua patula, are abundant on beaches.
+Others don’t live on the exposed coast, but their shells wash up there.
+Gaper clams, Tresus, are an example.

 Mytilus californianus, California mussel